DARPA-ASKEM/terarium/README.md

 # TERArium
-TERArium is the client application for the ASKEM program.
-TERArium provides capabilities to create, modify, simulate, and publish machine extracted models.
+TERArium is the client application for the ASKEM program providing capabilities to create, modify, simulate, and publish machine extracted models.

 ## Install and dependencies
 The TERArium client is built with Typescript and Vue3.
 The TERArium server is built with Java and Quarkus.
 To run and develop TERArium, you will need these as a prerequisite: